shawnrushefsky/reviews-things/content/blog/static-sites.md

 ---
 title: "Building and Deploying Static Sites with Hugo, Circle CI, and Google Cloud Storage"
-date: 2018-11-10T12:45:18-06:00
+date: 2018-11-11T12:35:18-06:00
-draft: true
+draft: false
 ---

 I built this website because I wanted to play with a static site builder, and set up a pipeline to easily deploy it to the web.
 I'll go over the tools I used, why I chose them, and all of the steps I took with each.
+While anyone familiar with markdown could probably make their way through this tutorial, it is definitely aimed at developers who want a simple but developer-friendly workflow for administering a website.

 ## Tools